Nets-eCom/shopware6-easy-checkout/README.md

 * Nets payment plugin is not visible as a payment method
 - Ensure the Nets plugin is available in the right Sales Channel in the plugin configuration.
 - Under Sales Channel section select your Shop Name for General Settings.
 Add plugin in Payment methods.
 - Temporarily switch to Shopware 6 standard template.
-Custom templates might need addtional changes to ensure correct display.
-Consult with your webdesigner / developer.
+Custom templates might need additional changes to ensure correct display.
+Consult with your web designer / developer.

 * Nets payment window is blank
 - Ensure your keys in Nets plugin Settings are correct and with no additional blank spaces.